EzryStIago/training/docs/guides/graphical.md

 2. Go to Interactive Apps -> Sirius3 Deskop
 3. Choose number of hours that your session will be active (max 24) and number of cores (max 2) and click Launch
 4. In maximum 30 seconds, a blue button "Launch VNC in New Tab" will appear; clicking it will open Linux Desktop on sirius3
+5. To get the Linux terminal (shell), click on the little terminal icon in the top left corner of the Linux Mate desktop (the systems bar)
+6. Use `module load` command to load appropriate version of your software to your software path, such as `module load SAS`

 ## Video walkthroughs